-require, and provisions of advance of th the collector shall pay over all sums so received to the town treasurer under the RSA 41:35.
-No taxpayer shall be allowed to prepay taxes more than 2 years in e due date of taxes.
-No interest shall accrue to the taxpayer on any prepayment, no crest be paid to the taxpayer on any prepayment which is later subject to rebate of the taxpayer on any prepayment which is later subject to rebate of the taxpayer on any prepayment which is later subject to rebate of the taxpayer on any prepayment which is later subject to rebate of the taxpayer on any prepayment which is later subject to rebate of the taxpayer on any prepayment which is later subject to rebate of the taxpayer on taxpayer on the taxpayer on taxpayer Sample Prep ayment Policy TO: Board of Selectmen FROM: , Tax Collector DATE: RE: Pre-payment Policy for Property Taxes KL.
-Tre-payment roney for Property Taxes - ng that the Board of Selectmen adopt the following policy regarding the acceptance ments pursuant to RSA 80:52-a. of the taxes. nall be allowed to prepay taxes no more than 2 years in advance of the due date.
-No interest shall accrue to the taxpayer on any prepayment, nor shall any paid to the taxpayer on any prepayment which is later subject to rebate or This policy is adopted with the approval and consent of the Board of Selectmen.
+1 2 Il be allowed to prepay taxes more than 2 years in advance of the due date of taxes.
+No interest s shall accrue to the taxpayer on any prepayment, nor shall any interest be paid to the taxpayer on a any prepayment which is later subject to rebate or refund."
+Sample Prei payment Policy TO: Board of Selectmen FROM: , Tax Collector DATE: , Tax Concetor RE: Pre-payment Policy for Property Taxes - ing that the Board of Selectmen adopt the following policy regarding the acceptance ments pursuant to RSA 80:52-a. of the taxes shall be allowed to prepay taxes no more than 2 years in advance of the due date.
+No interest shall accrue to the taxpayer on any prepayment, nor shall any aid to the taxpayer on any prepayment which is later subject to rebate or refund.
+This policy is s adopted with the approval and consent of the Board of Selectmen.
 SIGNED: